Journal Articles make even the top students’ eyes glaze over.

 What’s in a Journal Article Conclusion?

 Journal article conclusions are just like your own essay conclusion.
-They usually summarize the article’s findings, weaknesses, and implications.
+They usually summarize the article’s findings, weaknesses, and implications (see: examples of essay conclusions).

 When reading an article to gather new information and key ideas for an essay, the findings are what you’re really looking for.